imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/android.md

 For this tutorial, we have used our sample Android app as shown below.
 If you have your own existing Android app, you can integrate the ImageKit Android SDK to it, the instructions for which are provided in the subsequent sections.

+You can clone the sample app repository with the following command:

 ```bash
 git clone https://github.com/imagekit-samples/quickstart.git
 ```

-Open the `android` folder within the cloned repository in Android Studio, and run Gradle sync to install the dependencies that are needed to run the Android app.
-Then run the app by selecting your target device/emulator and clicking on the Run button in Studio.
+After cloning is completed, open the `android` folder within the cloned repository in Android Studio.
+Run Gradle sync to install the dependencies specified for the sample Android app.
+After the sync is done successfully, you can run the app by selecting your target device/emulator and clicking on the Run button in Studio.

 You should see the following screen.
 This means the sample app has been set up correctly.

 ![](<../../.gitbook/assets/Screenshot 2023-09-11 at 2.05.12 PM.png>)

+## Setup ImageKit Android SDK

+You can integrate and use the ImageKit Android SDK in your own app by following these steps in your app project:

 #### Installing the SDK